bnybor/drifty/README.md

 [metrics/hybrid/METRICS.md](metrics/hybrid/METRICS.md),
 [metrics/vindel/METRICS.md](metrics/vindel/METRICS.md), and
-[metrics/viterbi/METRICS.md](metrics/viterbi/METRICS.md) (`viterbi`, which does not track drift, sweeps only the flip and erase channels). `bcjr` has no harness yet.
+[metrics/viterbi/METRICS.md](metrics/viterbi/METRICS.md) (`viterbi`, which does not track drift, sweeps only the flip and erase channels). `bcjr` and `maxir` have no harness yet.

 ## Install